 These impacts on Indigenous populations eventually forced colonial authorities to try to 'protect' remaining Indigenous peoples.
 This pressure led to the establishment of Aboriginal 'protection' boards, the first established in Vic by the Aboriginal Protection Act of 1869 .
 A similar Act established the NSW Aborigines Protection Board in 1883, with the other colonies also enacting legislation to 'protect' Indigenous populations within their boundaries.
 The 'protection' provided under the provisions of the various Acts imposed enormous restrictions on the lives of many Indigenous people.
 These restrictions meant that, as late as 1961, in eastern Australia 'nearly one-third of all Australians recorded as being of Aboriginal descent lived in settlements' (, p.4).

 The provisions of the Acts were also used to justify the forced separation of Indigenous children from their families 'by compulsion, duress or undue influence' (, p.2).
-The National Inquiry into the separation of the children concluded that 'between one-in-three and one-in-ten Indigenous children were forcibly removed from their families and communities in the period from approximately 1910 until 1970' (, p.31).
+The National Inquiry into the separation of Aboriginal and Torres Strait Islander children from their families concluded that 'between one-in-three and one-in-ten Indigenous children were forcibly removed from their families and communities in the period from approximately 1910 until 1970' (, p.31).
 It was the 1960s, at the earliest, when the various 'protection' Acts were either repealed or became inoperative.

 The health disadvantages experienced by Indigenous people can be considered historical in origin , but perpetuation of the disadvantages owes much to contemporary structural and social factors, embodied in what have been termed the 'social determinants' of health .
 In broad terms, economic opportunity, physical infrastructure, and social conditions influence the health of individuals, communities, and societies as a whole.
 These factors are specifically manifest in measures such as education, employment, income, housing, access to services, social networks, connection with land, racism, and incarceration.
 On all these measures, Indigenous people suffer substantial disadvantage.
 For many Indigenous people, the ongoing effects of 'protection' and the forced separation of children from their families compound other social disadvantages.